 By experiencing new things, we change, grow, develop or evolve.
 And when we take whole teams out of the familiar working environment, powerful and interesting insights start to emerge.
 We come out from behind our desks, phones and computer screens and we see new aspects of people’s characters come to the fore, different conditions starting to give rise to different results and the often narrow, ‘professional’ limited way we view our co-workers widening out.

 Not only do we get wider, looser views of the people around us, we also start to take more expansive views on our business challenges and problems.
-Situations that seemed insurmountable in the meeting room at 10:30 on Tuesday morning take on a whole different guise when you’re in out a forest.
+Situations that seemed insurmountable in the meeting room at 10:30 on Tuesday morning take on a whole different guise when you’re out in a forest.
 Vision starts to grow – inspiration – engagement – buy in.

 And the retreats certainly aren’t intense, introspective environments.
 Yes they are powerful, but we don’t feel they’ve been a success if there isn’t as much belly laughter as there is navel gazing and insight.

 You’ll experience guided meditation sessions, explore your own personal motivations and purpose, look at group relationships, dynamics and culture present within your organisation with a view to gaining awareness, clarity and renewed purpose to be the best group of people you can possibly be.